RockyWearsAHat/React-Portfolio/README.md

 - Responsive design
 - Project showcase with descriptions and links
-- Skills section highlighting your technical abilities
+- A good about me section
-- Experience section to showcase your work history
-- Contact information and social media links
+- Contact form and github links

 ## Installation